Updated October, 2016

 Income Tax Considerations

-The method used to transfer land will greatly affect the income tax liability (Information File Income Tax Aspects of Property Transfers).
+The method used to transfer land will greatly affect the income tax liability.
 This is especially true of land with a low income tax basis.
 If the land is transferred by sale, the seller (older party) pays income tax on the amount of gain between the tax basis and the sale value of the property.
 The buyer (younger party) receives the property with a new basis equal to the purchase price.
 If the land is transferred by gift, the parents pay no income tax and the child takes over the parents’ tax basis.
 If the property is passed at death, the parents pay no income tax on the gain and the child receives the property with a new tax basis equal to the federal estate tax value (usually the fair market value) in the estate.
 The gain on the difference between the original tax basis and the market value at death is not taxed.
 Obviously, there is often a substantial income tax advantage of transferring land and other property at death compared to transfers during life.

 Objectives of Transferring Ownership